AsteroidCap4040/guess-the-country/README.md

 data.py: Contains the countries' data. main.py: The beta terminal version of the game. game.py: The main game with a graphical user interface (GUI).

+Note: Read Through the comments once

+Add more countries as you like :)